Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 An increasing number of organisations, including regulators, operators, police and responsible government departments, publish meaningful governance reports about the “corporate” oversight of their security programmes.

-An effective, sustainable international industry forum is operating that implements the recommendations and commitments made during the Nuclear Industry Summits.
+An effective and sustainable international industry forum is operating to implement the recommendations and commitments made during the Nuclear Industry Summits.

-Similar to nuclear safety, nuclear security is increasingly seen as a strategic issue for nuclear related organisations rather than as a regulatory burden, and extends to commercial security, business continuity and reputational issues.
+Nuclear security is increasingly seen as a strategic issue for nuclear-related organisations (as is nuclear safety) rather than as a regulatory burden, and extends to commercial security, business continuity and reputational issues.

 Cyber security and physical protection arrangements are properly integrated as part of an all-risks approach to the security programme.